garusis/webpack-tests/README.md

 # Webpack Tests

-   A playground webpack repo using Yarn, Docker and Webpack for dev and prod.
+  A playground webpack repo using Yarn, Docker, Webpack, Babel and ESLint for dev and prod.

 ## Requirements
-This project use Docker, and this is why you don't need more requirements that `docker`, `docker-compose` and `npm` or `yarn` (just if you want run the `compose` npm script... which I commend in development)
+  This project use Docker, and this is why you don't need more requirements that `docker`, `docker-compose` and `npm`.

 ## Run
 ### Development